Pitta dosha: Every thing you need to Know

 1. Pitta- Vriddhi : This means when pitta increases in its qualities.

-2. Pitta-Kshay : This means when pitta decreases.
+2. Pitta-Kshay : This means when pitta reduces from its normal state.

-Pitta is an energy that controls metabolic activities among all the three dosha , therefore if it increases because of above factors then body and mind faces lot of problem such as
+It is an energy that controls metabolic activities among all the three dosha , therefore if pitta aggravates because of above factors then body and mind faces lot of problem such as

-1. It will lead to digestive probelms like hyperacidity and jaundice
+1. It will lead to digestive problems like acid reflux and jaundice

-2. Pitta dosha accelerates the greying of hairs at an early age .
+2. Because of excess of heat of pitta dosha,the greying of hairs are seen at an early age .

 3. It makes the person more prone to anger.